 Phone: 620-947-3121 ext.
 1631

 Length of time at Tabor: Since 2008

-Standiford returns for his sixth year as the head baseball coach at Tabor.
-Standiford has led the Bluejays to a runner-up finish in the NAIA Opening Round National Tournament and back-to-back KCAC Regular Season Champions.
-In 2013 he guided the Bluejays to 40 wins adding to the three consecutive years of 40+ wins.
-He has accumulated 129 wins and 45 losses for a winning percentage of .741 in the past three years with 184 wins and 95 losses, and a winning percentage of .659 during his time at Tabor.
+Standiford returns for his seventh year as the head baseball coach at Tabor.
+Standiford led the Bluejays to the NAIA World Series in 2014 for the first time in school history, three time KCAC Regular Season Champions and post season play for the past three years.
+In 2014 he guided the Bluejays to 51 wins adding to the four consecutive years of 40+ wins.
+He has accumulated 135 wins and 44 losses for a winning percentage of .7542 in the past three years, with 235 wins and 108 losses, and a winning percentage of .685 during his time at Tabor.
 His teams have broken school records in wins, runs, hits, batting average, RBIs, doubles, homeruns, base on balls, fielding percentage, and strikeouts.

-Under his leadership, 47 Tabor College players have received All-conference awards, the NAIA All-American awards were given to Jeff Hutton (2011), Art Corona (2012) and Adam McCormick (2012).
+Under his leadership, 61 Tabor College players have received All-conference awards, the NAIA All-American awards were given to Jeff Hutton (2011), Art Corona (2012), Adam McCormick (2012), Junior Mustain (2014), Jacob Webb (2014) and Kirk Rocha (2014).
 Tabor players coached by Standiford that have gone on to play professional baseball include:

 |Tyson Kendrick||Detroit Tigers, Connecticut Tigers||2010|

 |Paul Bridenbaugh||Sioux City Explorers||2010|

 |Wes Moody||Rio Grande Valley Whitewings||2013|